1. Can I get credit for having taken AP Bio in high school?

 2. What research opportunities are there for First-Year students?

 First-year students can sign up for BIOL 022 as their Winter Study course.
 This allows them to do research in a faculty research lab as their sole academic responsibility for 3½ weeks—a great introduction to scientific research!
-Some students get hired as summer research assistants following their first year.

 3. How large are the Biology classes?

-Introductory biology lecture classes range in size from 50 to 90 students, and lab sections in these courses are ≤24 students.
+Introductory biology lecture classes range in size from 40 to 90 students, and lab sections in these courses are ≤24 students.
 Most upper level lecture classes are capped at 24 and labs at 12.
 Senior level classes are capped at 12.
 Note that the enrollment caps are the maximum permitted; usually, the actual class size is lower than the enrollment cap.
 All BIOL classes have a small class atmosphere—your professor will get to know who you are very quickly!

 4. Should I take BIOL 101 and 102 my first year, or can I wait until sophomore year?